numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

 - Say we take note of the velocity (which is meters/second) at every second, and make a plot of velocity over time
     - Time will be on the x-axis and velocity will be on the y-axis
     - A function to model that velocity over time in m/s, is v(t) = t(8-t)
-- Remember: In chapter 2 we were looking of the opposite situation, where we knew what a distance function was: s(t), and we wanted to figure out the velocity function from that
+- Remember: In chapter 2 we were looking at the opposite situation, where we knew what a distance function was: s(t), and we wanted to figure out the velocity function from that
     - The derivative of a distance vs time function gave us a velocity vs time function
     - Currently we know the velocity, and finding the distance vs time function comes down to asking "what function has a derivative of t(8-t)?"
     - This is often described as finding the "antiderivative" of a function: